ish-888/practice_prob2/README.md

 # practice_prob2
-C program to find the area of a circle later modifying it and finding the volume of cylinder given its radius and height.
+C program to find the area of a circle, later modifying it and finding the volume of cylinder given its radius and height.